Maximum matchings in regular graphs: Proof of main results

-Contract all components $Q_i$ into a vertex $q_i$ and let $H$ be the bipartite graph with bipartition $A$ and $B=\{q_i|i=1,2,...\}$.
-Let $W:=\{q_i|d_H(q_i)\ge k\}$, the set of vertices corresponding to such $Q_i$ with $|[Q_i,A]|\ge k$.
-By Lemma~\ref{lemma:case4}, $H$ has a maximum matching $M$ covering all vertices of $W$ and all vertices of $A$.
-Note that each component $Q_i$ is factor-critical.
-For each component $Q_i$ ($i<t$), it has a near-perfect matching $M_i$ that does not cover a vertex which is covered by $M$.
-And for each component $Q_i$ ($i\ge t$), it has a near-perfect matching $M_i$ which does not cover a good vertex.
+Contract all components $Q_i$ into a vertex $q_i$, and let $B=\{q_i|i=1,2,..., c(D)\}$.
+Let $G(A,B)$ be the bipartite graph with bipartition $A$ and $B$, and all edges in $[D,A]$ of $G$.
+Let $W:=\{q_i| q_i\in B\mbox{ and }d_H(q_i)\ge k\}$, the set of vertices corresponding to such $Q_i$ with $|[Q_i,A]|\ge k$ (i.e, $i< t$).
+By Gallai-Edmonds Structure Theorem, every maximum matching of $G(A,B)$ covers all vertices of $A$.
+By Lemma~\ref{lemma:case4}, $G(A,B)$ has a maximum matching $M$ covering all vertices of $W$ and all vertices of $A$.
+In the graph $G$, $M$ is a matching which covers all vertices of $A$, and a vertex from every $Q_i$ with $i<t$, and a vertex from some $Q_j$ with $j\ge t$.
+For each $Q_i$, let $M_i$ be a near-perfect matching covering all vertices except the vertex covered by $M$ or the good vertex $v_i$ if the component $Q_i$ has no vertex covered by $M$.

-By Gallai-Edmonds Structure Theorem, let $M'$ be a maximum matching of $G$ such that $M'$ matches all vertices of $A$ with vertices in distinct components $Q_i$'s as the same as $M$, and contains a perfect matching of $G[C]$ and the near-perfect matching $M_i$ of each component of $Q_i$.

-Then any two $M'$-unsaturated vertices belong to $X$ and hence do not share a common neighbor since $Q_i\cap Q_j=\emptyset$ for $i\ne j$.
-This completes the proof of the theorem.
+By Gallai-Edmonds Structure Theorem, $G[C]$ has a perfect matching $M_C$.
+Let $M'$ be the union of $M$, $M_C$ and all $M_i$'s.
+Then $M'$ is a maximum matching of $G$.
+So all $M'$-unsaturated vertices belong to $X$.
+So any two $M'$-unsaturated vertices do not share a neighbor.
+This completes the proof.

 Now we are going to prove Theorem~\ref{thm:4-regular}.